objectprogr/objectprogr.github._io/_posts/2020-03-06-fortigate-alert-about-vpn-connection.md

 ---
 layout: post
-title: "FortiGate alert about VPN connecyion"
+title: "FortiGate alert about VPN connecTion"
 excerpt: "FortiGate alert about VPN connecyion"
 paermalink: /2020/03/fortigate-alert-about-vpn-connection.html
-tags: powershell, fortigate, vpn
+tags: powershell fortigate vpn
 categories: homepage
 ---

-## FortiGate alert about VPN connection

 In our company We`ll needed start manage FortiGate logs.
 We decide that the first step will be detect in logs information about VPN connection/disconnecting and sending alert to email.